nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-06-30-upgrading-tfs-2010-to-tfs-2012-with-vss-migration-and-process-template-consolidation/index.md

 ---
 title: Upgrading TFS 2010 to TFS 2012 with VSS Migration and Process Template consolidation
+description: "Upgrade your TFS from 2010 to 2012 seamlessly with expert insights on VSS migration and process template consolidation.
+Enhance your team's efficiency today!"
 date: 2012-06-30
 creator: Martin Hinshelwood
 id: "5702"